-Greater Darwin (Darwin, Darwin suburbs and Palmerston) housing market conditions have continued to moderate over the last couple of years following strong growth.
-The median house price in Greater Darwin decreased by 0.8% in the December quarter 2018 and by 3.8% annually to $493,750.
-The median unit price decreased by 0.7% in the quarter and by 6.7% in annual terms to $350,000.
+Greater Darwin (Darwin, Darwin suburbs and Palmerston) housing market conditions have begun to flatten, following a period of decline.
+However, unit prices have continued to decline in trend terms.
+The median house price in Greater Darwin decreased by 0.5% in the June quarter 2019, but was unchanged in annual terms at $500,000.
+The median unit price increased by 3.4% in the quarter, however it decreased by 14.9% in annual terms to $325,000.

-Median weekly asking rents for a house in Greater Darwin increased by 7.0% in the quarter, but decreased by 5.6% in annual terms to $460 per week in the December quarter 2018.
-Median weekly asking rents for a unit in Greater Darwin decreased by 3.1% in the quarter and by 6.1% in annual terms to $340 per week (Chart 2).
-The rental yield for houses in Greater Darwin has decreased by 0.1 percentage points in annual terms to 4.8% in the December quarter 2018, while the rental yield for units was unchanged at 5.1%.
+Median weekly asking rents for a house in Greater Darwin decreased by 2.9% in the June quarter 2019, and decreased by 8.3% in annual terms to $442 per week.
+Median weekly asking rents for a unit in Greater Darwin increased by 1.3% in the quarter but decreased by 10.5% in annual terms to $320 per week (Chart 2).
+The rental yield for houses and units in Greater Darwin decreased by 0.1 percentage points in annual terms in the June quarter 2019, to 4.6% and 5.1% respectively.

-The vacancy rate in Darwin for all dwellings was 8.5% in the December quarter 2018.
-The vacancy rate for houses in Darwin has decreased by 0.2 percentage points to 6.5% in December quarter 2018 but increased by 1.1 percentage points to 9.2% for units.
+The vacancy rate in Darwin for all dwellings was 6.3% in the June quarter 2019.
+The vacancy rate for houses in Darwin decreased by 1.4 percentage points to 5.2% in annual terms but increased by 1.4 percentage points to 6.7% for units.

 Caution needs to be used when interpreting quarterly movements for regional markets.
 The small size of these markets and low number of sales can lead to volatile results.

-In Alice Springs, the median house price increased by 0.1% to $475,000 in the December quarter 2018, and by 1.6% annually.
-The median weekly asking rent for a house in Alice Springs decreased by 3.7% in the quarter, but increased by 2.0% annually to $520.
-Alice Springs recorded the only annual increase in the median house rent of the regional centres in the NT.
-The number of house sales in Alice Springs decreased by 7.6% to 61 sales in the December quarter 2018 (Chart 3).
-The rental yield for a house in Alice Springs was unchanged in annual terms at 5.7% in the December quarter 2018.
+In Alice Springs, the median house price decreased by 3.3% to $442,000 in the June quarter 2019, and by 6.4% annually.
+The median weekly asking rent for a house in Alice Springs increased by 1.0% in the quarter, but decreased by 3.8% annually to $510.
+The number of house sales in Alice Springs decreased by 20.3% to 63 sales in annual terms (Chart 3).
+The rental yield for a house in Alice Springs increased by 0.2 percentage points to 6.0% in annual terms in the June quarter 2019.

-The vacancy rate for all dwellings in Alice Springs was 3.9% in the December quarter 2018, which is a decrease of 2.1 percentage points compared to the same time in the previous year.
-This was due to a 4.9 percentage point decline in unit vacancies to 3.3% whilst house vacancies increased by 3.0 percentage points to 3.0%.
+The vacancy rate for all dwellings in Alice Springs was 3.5% in the June quarter 2019, which is a decrease of 0.4 percentage points compared to the same time in the previous year.
+This was due to a 0.6 percentage point decrease in unit vacancies to 3.7%, partly offset by a 0.5 percentage point increase in house vacancies to 3.1%.

 Due to the small number of properties on the market in Katherine median prices for houses and units tend to be highly volatile.

-The median house price in Katherine increased by 4.0% to $312,000 in the December quarter 2018, but decreased by 13.3% in annual terms (Chart 5).
-There were 7 houses sold in the quarter, but there were no units sold in Katherine in the quarter.
+The median house price in Katherine increased by 4.5% to $350,000 in the June quarter 2019, and increased by 8.5% in annual terms (Chart 5).
+There were 13 houses and three units sold in Katherine in the quarter.

-The median house rent decreased by 4.8% in the quarter and in annual terms to $420 in the December quarter 2018.
-Median unit rents increased by 3.1% in the quarter to $330, but decreased by 5.7% in annual terms.
-The house rental yield in the December quarter 2018 increased by 0.6 percentage points in annual terms to 6.7%.
+The median house rent increased by 1.2% in the quarter and in annual terms to $425 in the June quarter 2019.
+Median unit rents decreased by 3.2% in the quarter to $300, and decreased by 14.3% in annual terms.
+The house rental yield in the June quarter 2019 decreased by 0.5 percentage points in annual terms to 6.3%.

-The vacancy rate for all dwellings decreased by 2.6 percentage points to 5.3% in annual terms in the December quarter 2018.
-The average vacancy rate for houses decreased by 2.5 percentage points 5.5% in the annual terms and the average vacancy rate for units decreased by 2.3 percentage points to 4.8%.
+The vacancy rate for all dwellings decreased by 2.6 percentage points to 5.9% in annual terms in the June quarter 2019.
+The average vacancy rate for houses decreased by 2.7 percentage points 5.5% in annual terms and the average vacancy rate for units decreased by 2.6 percentage points to 7.1%.

 Tennant Creek data is highly volatile due to the lower sales volume as there are only a small number of properties on the market.
 Consequently, the Real Estate Institute of the Northern Territory does not report sales, rental prices or vacancy rates for units in Tennant Creek.